DUTCH HIGHER EDUCATION SYSTEM

 High-quality education in an international, open and connected society

 The Netherlands is a leading knowledge economy with a strong international position and a world-class reputation.
 The Dutch are well-educated and enjoy a good quality of life in a safe and secure environment.
 The Netherlands is known for the quality of its higher education, which delivers a highly educated workforce to industry.
-It is a great collaboration partner for knowledge institutions and provides an interactive and challenging learning environment to students.
-The two-tier system offers a broad spectrum of study programmes and a continuum of high-quality research, ranging from fundamental research to applied research and science.
-The Netherlands places a strong emphasis on transparent quality assurance, both for higher education and for research.
-The system offers great opportunities for collaboration between research universities and universities of applied science, bringing out the best of both.
-The degrees offered provide the knowledge and skills needed for lifelong learning.
+Dutch higher education has a binary system, which means that you can choose between two types of education:

 All research universities offer outstanding undergraduate and graduate degree programmes at bachelor, master and PhD levels.